wusize/Harmon/README.md

 ### 🤗 Loading Models from Huggingface

 We have also converted our models to Huggingface format.
-You can also directly load Harmon models from Huggingface using the `transformers` library:
+You can directly load Harmon models from Huggingface using the `transformers` library:

 ```
 from transformers import AutoTokenizer, AutoModel